Gluten is a group of proteins found in certain grains, such as wheat, rye, and barley.

 A select few whole grains contain gluten, while the rest are naturally gluten-free.

 For example, oats are often processed in facilities that also process wheat, which can lead to cross-contamination.
 For this reason, you should confirm that the oats you purchase are certified gluten-free (

-- Brown rice
+- brown rice

-- Wild rice
+- wild rice

-Grains to Avoid
+Grains to avoid

 graham, bulgur, farro, farina, durum, kamut, bromated flour, spelt, etc.)

-These gluten-containing grains are often used to make products like bread, crackers, pasta, cereals, baked goods and snack foods.
+These gluten-containing grains are often used to make products like bread, crackers, pasta, cereals, baked goods, and snack foods.

-Gluten-containing ingredients that may be added to processed fruits and vegetables include hydrolyzed wheat protein, modified food starch, malt and maltodextrin.
+Gluten-containing ingredients that may be added to processed fruits and vegetables include hydrolyzed wheat protein, modified food starch, malt, and maltodextrin.

-Fruits and Vegetables to Eat
+Fruits and vegetables to eat

 Although the list below is not comprehensive, it provides some examples of fresh fruits and vegetables that you can enjoy on a gluten-free diet.